 The policies relating to tuition refund for students are determined by the North Carolina Community College System Statewide Refund Policy for all North Carolina Community Colleges.
-Activity and technology fees are not tuition based and are non-refundable.
+Activity, lab, pre-college mathematics and technology fees are not tuition based and are non-refundable.